wesselvanree/smooth-scrolling/README.md

 };
 ```

-`navigationBreakPoint` is the amount of pixels where the height of the navigation changes.
+`navigationBreakPoint` is the width in pixels where the height of your navigation changes.

 `distanceFromTopDesktop` and `distanceFromTopMobile` are the amount of pixels added between the target element and the top of the window.

+The targetPosition depends on the screen width.
+Wider than `navigationBreakpoint` subtracts `distanceFromTopDesktop`.
+Less than `navigationBreakpoint` will subtract `distanceFromTopMobile` px from the target element offset.

 Change `animationDuration` to animate faster or slower.